maiza989/MusicPlayerDemo/README.md

 - Adjust Audio level as desired.
 - Dark mode/Light mode.

-## Pending Features
-- Integration with Online Services.
-- Playlist Management.
-- Audio Visualization.
-- Crossfade/Volume Fading.
-- Mini Player Mode.

 ## Instruction
 - Download the project.
     - Navigate to the saved location
        -
        - Open Builds > Run MusicPlayer.application
+          - If that does not work
+              - Open the Solution file('MusicPlayerDemo.slm') in Visual Studio
+              - Build the Solution to resotre NuGet packagrs and complie the application
     - Play Audio file
        -
        - File > Open > Select desired file to play.